zkoss/keikai-blog/blog/_posts/2020-02-11-build-a-web-app.markdown

 If you build a finance system, then it's better to let finance experts create their sheets instead of software developers.
 With this approach, domain experts can create/maintain Excel templates by themselves without communicating to a software developers.
 After an Excel file is modified, developers just imports the new file again without affecting other Java codes.

 ## Decouple the Display and Data
 Since the data is not stored in the file, it's effortless to change both side: **template** and **data**.
-You can either apply another a template or import a different set of trade records according to differnt contexts.
+You can either apply another a template or import a different set of trade records according to different contexts.

 ## Easy to integrate with other back-end systems
 Because Keikai is controlled by a Java controller class only, it's painless to integrate any Java-based backend and there is no limit for connecting a database.